Firm Shui (A Fancy Way We Say "Blog")

 If your stay-at-home hobby has gotten a little boring, we have a few new options for you.
 No, we won’t be baking bread.

-The Las Vegas-Clark County Library District (LVCCLD) began offering library eCards amid the pandemic, allowing access to resources such as language classes and their digital library with eBooks, audio books and more.
+The Las Vegas-Clark County Library District (LVCCLD) began offering library eCards amid the pandemic.
+These allow access to resources such as language classes and their digital library with eBooks, audio books and more.
 Additionally, you may have tykes roaming around in the background of your Zoom calls.
 With your library eCard, the little ones can practice math, writing and science while playing fun games.

 Once the libraries reopen, folks are encouraged to visit their local branch and pick up a physical card.
 Maybe check out a great book while you’re at it!